resmh/embedQR/README.md

 # embedQR

 The library at hand enables to scan and parse QR Codes within Web Applications while demanding minimal server resources.
-It provides an integrated parser for WiFi URIs.
+It provides an integrated parser for WiFi URIs which complies to both the legacy defacto standard as well as the modern WPA3 standard.
+(Note: No certification has been conducted).

 ### Requirements for Integration